 You generally like people

-I hesitate to list this because many decorators are creative souls and love to spend large amounts of time alone.
+Although not idealistic to some, many decorators are creative souls and love to spend large amounts of time alone.
 (Decorators with sanguine personalities tend to gravitate toward decorating sales and marketing careers.)
 But when you work with the public, you’ve got to like them.
-Not all of them, mind you – you will probably have to turn down clients for various reasons throughout your career – but you’ve got to enjoy what you do.
-As an interior decorator, what you will do is work with people.
+Not all of them, mind you, you will probably have to turn down clients for various reasons throughout your career – but you’ve got to enjoy what you do.
+As an interior decorator, you will have to work with people.

 You have a natural talent for scale, proportion, perspective and balance

 Some people are born with a natural ability to visualize these concepts.
 Others will gain a good understanding of them through education and experience.
 However, there are many in this world whom, for whatever reason, cannot ever grasp these ideas regardless of how much they study or train.
 If this is you, don't fret.
 There are still many careers within the design world that you may be very successful in (for example furniture sales, design marketing, decorative painter, etc) but interior design probably isn’t it.